AvalancheBreakdown/fedora-setup/README.md

 - ## Set defaults in Gnome:
     - Settings accourding to that in gsettings.sh
-        - sets cloch to 24 hours
+        - sets clock to 24 hours
         - shows date on bar
         - sets some better fonts as default
+        - Sets Icon Theme to 'Papirus-Dark'
         - Centers new windows by default